Markree Castle

 Markree Castle is a castle located in Collooney, County Sligo, Ireland.
 It is the ancestral seat of the Cooper family, partially moated by the River Unshin.
 Today it is a small family-run hotel.

-In the 1830s the Observatory on the grounds of the Castle had the largest refracting telescope in the world, and what today is known as the asteroid 9 Metis was discovered there in the 1840s by the Coopers' observatory staff.
+In the 1830s the Observatory on the grounds of the Castle had the largest refracting telescope in the world.
+What today is known as the asteroid 9 Metis was discovered there in the 1840s by the Coopers' observatory staff.

 History

 17th century

 In 1663 Cornet Edward Cooper, who served under Cromwell when his army defeated the O'Brien Clan, was allotted the original 14th-century Markree Castle and the surrounding lands.
 Until then, Markree had been a fortified outpost of the Irish McDonagh Clan, guarding the ford across the river Unsin.

 Conor O'Brien died in this battle, and Edward married his widow Marie Rua (Red Mary).
 With her two sons they went to live at Dromoland Castle.
 One son, Donough, was left Dromoland and the other inherited Markree.

 Charles Cooper, the last of the Cooper family to own Markree Castle, is a direct descendant of this son.

-Times remained turbulent and during an attempt by the English King James to regain the throne, the Catholic army occupied Markree Castle and the Coopers had to flee.
-After the Battle of the Boyne in 1690, they returned and have been resident ever since except for a brief period during the Civil War in the 1920s when Markree was again occupied, this time by the Irish Free State army.
+Times remained turbulent, and during an attempt by the English King James to regain the throne, the Catholic army occupied Markree Castle and the Coopers had to flee.
+Following the Battle of the Boyne in 1690, they returned and have been resident ever since, except for a brief period during the Civil War in the 1920s when Markree was again occupied, this time by the Irish Free State army.